 DraftKings Sportsbook has brought its innovative and exciting business to Illinois.
 The app, which is available on iOS (Apple) and Android devices, features a betting carousel that customizes the site for every single player.

 Right now, you can potentially put more than $1,000 extra into your pocket with the welcome offers at DraftKings.
 Along with a $25 no deposit bonus, DraftKings will also match your first deposit up to $500 and allow your first bet to be risk-free up to $500.

-Gov. J.B.
-Pritzker extended his executive order allowing remote registration for sports betting through Oct.
-17. This allows customers to sign up for online/mobile accounts from anywhere in the state.
+Pritzker also extended his executive order allowing remote registration for sports betting accounts through Dec.
+12th.

 Illinois sports betting apps